For Newcomers to Senior Softball

 - WSSL has chosen softballs whose technical specifications (52/300) reduce the chance of impact injuries.

 - At first base, two separate bases are used, placed side-by-side.
-One is for the first baseman and the other (colored orange) is for the runner.
+One is for the first baseman (in fair territory) and the other (colored orange) is for the runner (in foul territory).
 This puts a little distance between the two players and helps avoid contact.

 - Similarly, there are two plates at home.
 A scoring plate is added and placed a few feet from home plate, where the catcher stands to make plays.
 Runners head toward the scoring plate, making runner and catcher well separated during plays at home.
 Catchers do not tag runners coming home; instead, they receive throws at home plate similar to a force play.
 A commitment line is placed between home and third base.
 Once a runner passes that line, he is subject to the force play at home.

 - A strike zone mat is placed behind home plate to help umpires decide balls and strikes.
 A pitched ball having the proper amount of arc will hit the strike mat after passing through the strike zone.

 - Sliding is allowed at second base and third base.
 Runners need to exercise caution to avoid injury.

 - The defensive team will be allowed to have 11 players on the field.
 In the typical configuration, this allows for 4 conventional outfielders plus a short fielder.
 Defensive substitutions can be made at any time.

 - All players on the roster will bat in the designated order regardless of when they play in a defensive position.